-Some food products can lead to illness especially amongst susceptible groups of people including pregnant women and babies.
+Some food products can lead to illness, especially amongst susceptible groups of people, including pregnant women and babies.

 Contracting a food-borne illness in pregnancy can affect your baby’s health as well as your own.

 Although listeriosis is very rare, and normally fairly harmless, it’s important to take special precautions in pregnancy to avoid contracting the disease.

 Toxoplasmosis is a dangerous pregnancy infection caused by the parasite Toxoplasma gondii.
 It usually has no ill effects, except in certain groups of people such as pregnant women, who transmit it to their babies.
 Toxoplasmosis is passed on through various food products (usually raw and undercooked meat or poultry and vegetables), soil, cat faeces and sheep, and can lead to miscarriage and stillbirth.

 Toxoplasmosis can also seriously damage your baby by causing blindness, brain, liver and spleen damage and even death.
 Although it may have no symptoms, if they do occur they are usually mild and flu-like (including swelling of the lymph nodes), and should be reported to your doctor at once.
-To avoid toxoplasmosis:

-- cook all meat and poultry thoroughly until they are no pink bits and no signs of blood.
+- Cook all meat and poultry thoroughly until they are no pink bits and no signs of blood.
 The parasite is killed with thorough cooking.

-- avoid meats like Parma ham, which is served raw.
+- Avoid meats like Parma ham, which is served raw.

-- wash fruit, vegetables and salads carefully to remove all traces of soil which may harbour the parasite.
-Also wash pre-washed salads
+- Wash fruit, vegetables and salads carefully to remove all traces of soil which may harbour the parasite.
+Also wash pre-washed salads.

-- always wear gloves when changing cat litter trays (or ask someone else to do it) because the micro-organism has been found in cat faeces.
+- Always wear gloves when changing cat litter trays (or ask someone else to do it) because the micro-organism has been found in cat faeces.
 Wear gloves when gardening, too, to prevent coming into contact with soil that may contain cat faeces.

-- goat’s milk can contain toxoplasmosis.
+- Goat’s milk can contain toxoplasmosis.
 If you drink goat’s milk, make sure it’s pasteurised or sterilised first.

-Food poisoning as a result of salmonella infection can lead to severe gastric upset, vomiting and fever and is one of the commonest causes of food poisoning.
+Food poisoning as a result of salmonella infection can lead to severe gastric upset, vomiting and fever and is one of the most common causes of food poisoning.
 The bacterium does not pass the placenta to the baby, but infection can cause harm to the baby as result of fever and very high temperatures in the mother.

 - Soft or undercooked eggs and foods that contain them such as home-made mayonnaise and mousses.